Skip to main content

 • Higher Cost

-The materials used in polyjacking are more expensive, resulting in higher repair costs overall.
+The materials used in polyjacking are more expensive, resulting in higher repair costs compared to the other concrete leveling methods.

 • Less Control

-The foam expansion during a polyjacking repair offers less control over the exact extent and direction of the lift, which may result in over-lifting or other unexpected outcomes.
+The expansion of foam during polyjacking offers less control over the exact extent and direction of the lift, which may result in over-lifting or other unexpected repair outcomes.

 • Staining

-Care must be taken during the polyjacking process to keep the foam off the surface of the concrete, as it can cause staining that is difficult to remove.
+Care must be taken during the polyjacking process to keep the foam off the surface of the concrete, as it can cause stains that are difficult (if not impossible) to remove.

 • Uncertain Void Fill

-There is a possibility that not all voids under the settled concrete will be filled completely, potentially leading to a weaker repair.
+Due to the nature of the expanding foam, there is a possibility that the voids under the settled concrete will not be filled completely, potentially leading to a weaker repair.

 What Is Stone Slurry Grout Concrete Leveling?